dashkite/rio/docs/reference.md

 Constructs a new Gadget.
 Takes a corresponding Custom Element that the Gadget will proxy.
 Usually not invoked directly.
 Instead, call `gadget` with the Custom Element to obtain the proxy, which ensures that the Gadget is initialized and ready for use.

-### Definition

-- _tag: string._ The tag corresponding to the Custom Element, ex: `x-component`.

-- _mixins: mixin | array<mixin>_.
-Mixins to be applied to the class.

-- _properties: dictionary<property>_ .
-Describes the properties of an instance.
-The schema for the description is similar to that of `Object.defineProperties`, except that `enumerable` and `configurable` default to `true`.

-- _property._ Alias for `property`.

-- _methods: dictionary<method>_.
-Describes the methods for an instance.

-- _method._ Alias for `methods`.

-- _decorate: method_.
-Defines the `decorate` method, which should accept a value and returned a modified value.
-Useful in conjunction with the `composable` mixin.

-- _on: dictionary<event>_.
-Event handlers that will be defined during initialization.

-- _once: dictionary<event>_.
-Event handlers that will be defined during initialization.

-- _ready: method_.
-Short hand for defining an `initialize` event handler.

 ### Mixins

 Use mixins to add Features to your Gadget.